How do you decide which online jewelry buyer pays the most — and is the safest?

 But you still need to research all your options and work with the most reputable jewelry buyers, several of which are noted below.

 Here is what you need to know about selling jewelry online:

 Top online sites to sell your gold and jewelry

 There are hundreds of places online that will buy your gold, diamond, and other jewelry.
 Below I break down the pros and cons of the top, most reputable jewelry buyers.
 You will see that we mostly feature online jewelry buyers.
 While there are certainly many reputable, honest local jewelry stores, selling your jewelry online really is the best.
-Whether you have gold, diamond and other fine jewelry and engagement rings, selling to an online jewelry buyer or via an online auction gives you the best chance to get the highest price, and with the most convenience and trust.
+Whether you have gold, diamond and other fine jewelry, selling to an online jewelry buyer or via an online auction gives you the best chance to get the highest price, and with the most convenience and trust.

 Here is a quick comparison of top buyers: